cristianduro/MemoryGame/README.md

 ======================================================================

 The used icon set is copyright © 2003 of Christophe Bouchard.
 You can freely redistribute it and use it for your personal purpose.
 If you want to use these icons for a commercial purpose, you will need the permission of the author (Christophe Bouchard - aka Monsieur Mérou).
-So, please contact him before at m.merou@9online.fr
+So, please contact him before at c.bouchard@free.fr